Titus Welliver

-Titus B. Welliver is an American actor.
-He is best known for his portrayals of the Man in Black in Lost, Silas Adams in Deadwood, Jimmy O’Phelan in Sons of Anarchy, and the title role in the television series Bosch and Bosch: Legacy.
-He is also known for his collaborations with Ben Affleck, starring in his films Gone Baby Gone (2007) and The Town (2010).
+Titus B. Welliver (born March 12, 1962) is an American actor.
+He is best known for his portrayals of the Man in Black in Lost, Silas Adams in Deadwood, Jimmy O'Phelan in Sons of Anarchy, and the title role in the television series Bosch and Bosch: Legacy.
+He is also known for his collaborations with Ben Affleck, starring in his films Gone Baby Gone (2007), The Town (2010), Argo (2012), and Live by Night (2016).

 Early life

-Welliver was born in New Haven, Connecticut.
+Titus Welliver was born March 12, 1962 in New Haven, Connecticut, and was raised in Philadelphia and New York City, surrounded by poets and painters.
 His father, Neil Welliver, was a well-known American landscape painter who was a professor of fine art at Yale University before becoming dean of the University of Pennsylvania's Graduate School of Fine Art.
-Welliver's mother, Norma Cripps, was a fashion illustrator.
-Welliver studied drama at New York University in the early 1980s before his film and television career began.
-Welliver befriended Adam Sandler in a comedy writing class while attending New York University.
+His mother, Norma Cripps, was a fashion illustrator.
+Titus moved to New York in 1980 to learn his craft.
+He studied drama at New York University in the early 1980s before his film and television career began.
+He enrolled in classes at New York's HB Acting Studios while attending New York University.
+To support himself, he held a variety of jobs including bartender and construction worker.

-Welliver's life has been marked by losses.
-His younger sister, Ashley Welliver, died of sudden infant death syndrome as an infant in the spring of 1976, and his 38-year old stepmother, Polly Mudge Welliver, died of a strep infection six months later on October 29.
-His 21-year old younger brother, Eli Lustman Welliver, was killed in mid-May 1991 by an overdose when his drink was spiked with heroin during an attempted robbery at a bar near Payap University in Chiang Mai, Thailand.
-His 45-year old elder brother, Silas Bartley Welliver, died of muscular dystrophy on February 16, 2002, and his fourth wife, the film producer Elizabeth W. Alexander, died of breast cancer on October 23, 2012.

 Career

 Film

-Welliver has worked on several film projects, including The Doors (1991), Mobsters (1991), Mulholland Falls (1996), Rough Riders (1997), Once in the Life (2000), Biker Boyz (2003), Twisted (2004), Assault on Precinct 13 (2005).
-He has been cast in all four of director Ben Affleck's films to date; Gone Baby Gone (2007), The Town (2010), Argo (2012) and Live by Night (2016).
+He has worked on several film projects, including The Doors (1991), Mobsters (1991), Mulholland Falls (1996), Rough Riders (1997), Once in the Life (2000), Biker Boyz (2003), Twisted (2004), Assault on Precinct 13 (2005).
+He was cast in the first four films of director Ben Affleck: Gone Baby Gone (2007), The Town (2010), Argo (2012), and Live by Night (2016).
 He was also cast in director Michael Bay's film Transformers: Age of Extinction in 2014.